-We offer majors in religion
+We offer the following majors and minors:

 The Department of Religion at Colgate offers a program of study of major religious traditions and introduces students to the enduring questions of human life.
 The program challenges students to examine the nature and expression of religiousness, and to think critically about rituals, practices, and theories of religion.

 Making reflective use of the full variety of liberal arts methods, the study of religion is necessarily interdisciplinary; it engages related issues in philosophy, ethics, society, spirituality, science, gender, sexuality, arts, and politics.
 The department offers a variety of courses regarding diverse African, Buddhist, Christian, Hindu, Islamic, Jewish, and Native American traditions and scriptures.
 Recognizing the multiple ways in which religion is embedded within human history and cultures, the department also offers focused courses on issues of historic and contemporary importance, such as religion and the environment, women, genocide, health and healing, and the relations among global peoples of faith.
 Courses in the Department of Religion offer training in a unique combination of skills, including close textual analysis, direct observation, critical thinking, and cross-cultural understanding.